survivejs/webpack-book/manuscript/loading/04_javascript.md

 * [babel-plugin-jsdoc-to-assert](https://www.npmjs.com/package/babel-plugin-jsdoc-to-assert) converts [JSDoc](http://usejsdoc.org/) annotations to runnable assertions.
 * [babel-plugin-log-deprecated](https://www.npmjs.com/package/babel-plugin-log-deprecated) adds `console.warn` to functions that have `@deprecate` annotation in their comment.
 * [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context, so it's easier to see where they logged.
+* [babel-plugin-sitrep](https://www.npmjs.com/package/babel-plugin-sitrep) logs all assignments of a function and prints them.
 * [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders) allows you to use certain webpack loaders through Babel.
 * [babel-plugin-syntax-trailing-function-commas](https://www.npmjs.com/package/babel-plugin-syntax-trailing-function-commas) adds trailing comma support for functions.
 * [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) allows you to remove `propType` related code from your production build.
 It also allows component authors to generate code that's wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the book.